 However, as you might have guess from the existence of this website, we have returned.
 How on earth did we manage to come back from a famous comedian stripping off before our members?
 Well, over the years, the Debating and Mooting Society grew more and more interested in mooting instead of traditional debating and a gap in the market emerged.
 A gap that would be filled by one Paul Francis Shannon, President of the 163rd Session, affectionately dubbed the “eternal leader” by modern members.
 Under his guidance the Literific reemerged from Debating and Mooting in 2011 and has since prospered once more, steadily growing over the years.

-Now, as we go into our 170th Session, we may not get hundreds of members per meeting but we can always aim high.
-We may not host Prime Ministers and Taoiseachs nowadays but we are getting members on national TV as public speakers.
+Now, as we go into our 174th Session, we may not get hundreds of members per meeting but we can always aim high.
+We have launched the LitTalks and Great Debates series to give students the ability to engage with prominent speakers.
 We are contenders in the Irish Times Competition once again.
-We have meetings once a week on Thursdays and recently saw 100 attendees at one of our debates, the highest attendance in 50 years.
-And, above all, we have learned from the past – learned something even Godkin seems to have failed to value.
+We have meetings once a week on Thursdays and, above all, we have learned from the past – learned something even Godkin seems to have failed to value.
 We know that for a society to function it must cater to all members, regardless of their community or political affiliation.
 Must make them feel welcome and respected.
 Must make them feel as though they are not entering into one party meeting or another, but entering into a forum where they can talk with their fellow men and understand them better, in the hope that we all may become better.
 And by understanding this failure of our past, we will be ready for our future.